 - 2.1.
-A standby generator shall be provided where utility reliability is low or loss of power for extended periods would cause hardship to the students or faculty. - 2.2.
-Schools that are to be used as recovery facilities after natural disasters shall be provided with standby generators.
+Standby generator power shall be provided to support the entire facility where utility reliability is low or loss of power for extended periods would cause hardship to the facility. - 2.2.
+Justice/detention facilities that are to be used as recovery facilities after natural disasters shall be provided with standby generators to cover the entire facility.
 Coordinate with the BIA to determine if the new building is to serve this purpose, and if so, what area(s) of the building will be used. - 2.3.
-The electrical Designer of Record shall perform an analysis of the utility service as noted in this section and in Section 11030, "Exterior Utilities," and shall provide a recommendation to the BIA as to whether or not a generator shall be included in the project and what equipment should be connected to it. - 2.4.
-The BIA will review the analysis and recommendations and approve or disapprove the inclusion of a generator.
+The electrical Designer of Record shall perform an analysis of the utility service as noted in this section and in Section 11030, "Exterior Utilities," and shall provide a recommendation to the BIA as to whether or not the generator shall support the entire facility. - 2.4.
+The BIA will review the analysis and recommendations and approve or disapprove the inclusion of a generator for the entire facility.